 But this won’t happen again as WordPress now supports resuming uploads feature whenever things go out of your hands.
 So, now you can easily continue the upload and make changes according to your needs.

-4. Automatic rotation of high- resolution images
+4. Automatic rotation of high-resolution images

-In the latest updated version of WordPress5 also brings support for high-quality images. now an admin will get a better way of processing all those images.
+The latest updated version of WordPress5 also brings support for high-quality images. now an admin will get a better way of processing all those images.
 The main benefit is that now the images will automatically get rotated on uploading according to the EXIF orientation metadata.

-A brand new default theme: Twenty Twenty
+A brand new default theme: Twenty-Twenty

-Twenty twenty theme is a single column WordPress theme which implies that no sidebar is available for blog posts or pages.
+Twenty- Twenty theme is a single-column WordPress theme which implies that no sidebar is available for blog posts or pages.
 It also doesn’t support any widget area at the bottom.